makerdao/mips/MIP36/mip36.md

  - `leverage(uint256 amount)`
  - `deleverage(uint256 amount)`

-`leverage()` flash mint the amount of dai pass as parameter.
+`leverage()` flash mint the amount of Dai pass as parameter.
 Increase its position on cDai using one Compound join and return the Dai flash minted.

-`deleverage()` flash mint the amount of dai pass as parameter.
+`deleverage()` flash mint the amount of Dai pass as parameter.
 Use the Dai to pay back its debt using one Compound join, decrease its position and return the Dai flash minted.

 Two contracts will be deployed one for the Lending Join one for the Farming Join.